jimiryquai/hylia/src/posts/custom-connector-conundrums-1.md

 ---
 Requirement: Create a Custom Connector for D365 F&O

 I﻿ recently had a requirement to create a custom connector and was provided a Postman collection to help me along my way.
-I imported this collection into Postman and found that it contained two endpoints - one of which was an authorization code flow that needed to be run to obtain an access token that would be passed as a variable to the D365 F&O endpoint.
+I imported this collection into Postman and found that it contained two endpoints - one of which was an authorization code flow that needed to be run to obtain an access token that would be passed as a variable to the D365 F&O endpoint so that I could then make API requests.